Hugh O'Donnell, 2nd Earl of Tyrconnell: At the royal court

-From 1615, O'Donnell and his cousin Hugh were in the receipt of a modest pension from the Archduke.
-As both boys were called Hugh, O'Donnell assumed the name Albert for his confirmation, in honour of the Archduke, who was in all likelihood O'Donnell's godfather.
+From 1615, O'Donnell and his cousin Hugh were in the receipt of a modest pension from Albert VII.
+As both boys were called Hugh, O'Donnell assumed the name Albert for his confirmation, in honour of Albert VII, who was O'Donnell's sponsor at his confirmation.
 Hugh Albert O'Donnell was attached to the court of the Infanta Isabella as a page, and it was during this time that his portrait was painted, by either Peter Paul Rubens or his workshop.
 This portrait is the only authentic and contemporary portrait of the last regnant O'Donnell dynasty of Tyrconnell.
 (Note: O'Donnell's father Rory was depicted in a fresco in the Vatican dated circa 1610, though Rory himself died in 1608.)

 O'Donnell had probably already left the college by the start of 1617.
-He petitioned the Archduke for an increase in pension, asking that it should be made the same as his late father's pension.
+He petitioned Albert VII for an increase in pension, asking that it should be made the same as his late father's pension.
 An increase of fifty crowns monthly was granted on 24 August 1618.
 He also petitioned Isabella that he might be transferred to the service of the Prince in Spain, but by May 1619 this had not been granted.
-The Archduke brought this matter to Philip III but it was ignored.
+Albert VII brought this matter to Philip III but it was ignored.
 In autumn 1621, O'Donnell was enrolled as a student at St Anthony's College.

 Philip III died in March 1621 and was succeeded by his son Philip IV.
 O'Donnell once again petitioned for a further increase in his pension so that his pay would be equal to Shane's pay.
-On 8 November 1622, the Archduke recommended to the king that O'Donnell's monthly pension should be increased by 50 crowns, also in view of the services of O'Donnell's late father.
-O'Donnell was thereafter attached to the Archduke's court at Brussels.
+On 8 November 1622, Albert VII recommended to the king that O'Donnell's monthly pension should be increased by 50 crowns, also in view of the services of O'Donnell's late father.
+O'Donnell was thereafter attached to Albert VII's court at Brussels.
 In 1623, O'Donnell wrote: "...I do not consider myself inferior in rank, services and obligations to the Counts of Tiron... and only His Majesty is powerful enough to overshadow my house and no one lower than a king in Ireland, Scotland or England..."